 : Massive New Rules Revealed for 2013

-Cantor will suggest, this aide told the newspaper, that the party must soften its tone and broaden its appeal to women, Hispanics, and young voters if it wants to avoid the kind of defeats it has suffered at the presidential level the past two elections.
+Cantor will suggest, the aide told the newspaper, that the party must soften its tone and broaden its appeal to women, Hispanics, and young voters if it wants to avoid the kind of defeats it has suffered at the presidential level the past two elections.

-Cantor is expected tell his conservative audience that Republicans don't have to stop talking about the size of government, but should focus more on how government can work better for the American people.
+Cantor is expected to tell his conservative audience that Republicans don't have to stop talking about the size of government, but should focus more on how government can work better for the American people.